University of Virginia secret societies: Sons and Daughters of Liberty

 The Sons and Daughters of Liberty (SDL) was established in 2003 as the Sons of Liberty, changing its name in 2011 when it merged with the Daughters of Liberty.
 It is said to pursue liberty while decrying tyranny.
 Annually on the eve of Thomas Jefferson's birthday, the SDL posts lists of thirteen individuals they deem "Rebels" and a limited number of individuals or organizations they deem "Tyrants".
 Traditionally, The Jefferson Literary and Debating Society is always listed as a Tyrant, as there is an ongoing rivalry between the two organizations.
 The SDL is also known to march down the Lawn on George Washington's birthday, placing a wreath and letter by his statue on the south end of the Lawn.

 The SDL is known to carry out pranks and stunts around the university, a notable prank being the dumping of tea down the chimney of the lawn room belonging to a member of the Jefferson Society.
-Another prank involved coxing a member of the Jefferson Society from his lawn room, only to dump on him from the balcony above.
+Another prank involved coaxing a member of the Jefferson Society from his lawn room, only to dump on him from the balcony above.

 SDL members wear white face masks and colonial attire to conceal their identities and speak in a colonial or 18th-century accent.
 Membership to the society is secret until graduation, when members wear tricorn hats instead of mortarboards.